Millhauser-Lab/Mixed-Isotope/README.md

 The separate HYSCORE .DSC and .DTA files are raw data.
 These files are analyzed using Hyscorean, with parameters described in the manuscript.

 FFT3pESEEMcalc.m is a Matlab routine for producing the plot of Supporting Information Fig. S5.

+email glennm@ucsc.edu with questions or requests for additional data